SRombauts/UEPlasticPlugin/README.md

      This mimics how Git works, i.e. allowing the user to perform changes without worrying about checking out items.
      Note: Changelists don't currently support locally changed assets (ie not checked-out)
  - **Limit Number Of Revisions in History** (50 by default)
-   - If a non-null value is set, limit the maximum number of revisions requested to Plastic SCM to display in the "History" window.
+   - If a non-null value is set, limit the maximum number of revisions requested to Unity Version Control to display in the "History" window.
-   - Requires [Plastic SCM 11.0.16.7608](https://www.plasticscm.com/download/releasenotes/11.0.16.7608) that added support for history --limit
+   - Requires [Unity Version Control 11.0.16.7608](https://plasticscm.com/download/releasenotes/11.0.16.7608) that added support for history --limit

 #### Editor Preferences